Your Complete Guide to Last Mile Logistics

 The fact that it has become an industry-recognized term is a testament to that.

-Not alone have parcel volumes increased for major carriers in recent years, but so too have the demands of customers receiving the products.
+Parcel volumes have not only increased for the majority of carriers in recent years, but customer demands have also risen significantly.
 For the likes of big players like Amazon, this might be seen as a success problem resulting from exceptional customer service in other areas of the buying journey, but for smaller operators and businesses undertaking their deliveries, it has thrown up a big challenge.

 The last mile problem comes at a cost to smaller operators too.